Sunday 18th January 2026

 If you would like support, please do let us know - you do not need to face hard things alone.
 Please contact the office to arrange for a Pastoral Visit from one of our team.
 Alternatively, complete the prayer request form below and someone will be in touch.

 A MESSAGE ON BEHALF OF WOODLEY FOODBANK.
 Thank you for your donations throughout the year.
-We are currently low in sugar, tea, coffee, tinned potatoes, tinned carrots and toiletries.
+We are currently low in tinned tomatoes, tinned potatoes, toilet rolls, soap, shampoo and rice.
 There continues to be a high demand at the moment, so your help is very much appreciated.
 Donations of Sugar, Coffee, Pasta Sauce, Noodles (inc. Pot Noodles), Tinned Vegetables (all types), Tinned fish, Tinned fruit, Tinned meat meals, Biscuits, Crisps, Custard - tinned and dried, Tinned Desserts, Long Life milk, Juice (cordial & long life), Toiletries and Toilet Rolls are welcome at any time.

 Envelope Collection.
 David, our Treasurer, is kindly offering a collection service for those that usually give to St John’s by envelope.
 Please call him direct on 0118 969 2521 or email.